AaronShabanian/SyntaxChecker/README.md

   a.  https://www.bogotobogo.com/cplusplus/template_declaration_definition_header_implementation_file.php- used to learn how to make template class.

  b. http://users.cis.fiu.edu/~weiss/Deltoid/vcstl/templates - used to learn how to call a template class correctly.

+ c.
+Went to office hours to fix bug of multiplying stack size by 2

 5.)
 Instructions for running the assignment
   1.)Type make in terminal